Hyper 8 Video System 0.18

 Video files

-Currently the extensions m4v, mp4, mkv, mov are supported.
+Currently the extensions m4v, mp4, mkv, mov, webm are supported.

 Subtitle files